orb-lang/helm/doc/md/design/dramatis-personae.md

 What does it mean to say an artifact of code is an actor?

-We eshew the use of "object" in discussing bridge code\.
+We avoid the use of "object" in discussing bridge code\.
 It has its place, but is seldom the correct word to use to describe something\.
+If a more precise term applies, we use that instead\.

 This is a table: `{}`\.
 It is a map of anything, including itself, excluding only `nil`, to anything else except `nil`\.
 Or if you prefer, it's a map of